-I'm Kim Vlasnik, and I was diagnosed with type 1 diabetes in 1986 at the age of six.
-My diabetes utility belt includes my beloved Dexcom CGM (affectionately named Thom Yorke, as I'd prefer no alarms and no surprises, please), my Animas Ping insulin pump, and the occasional Humalog insulin pen.
+I'm Kim Vlasnik (pronounced vuh-LOSS-nick), and I was diagnosed with type 1 diabetes in 1986 at the age of six.
+My diabetes utility belt includes a beloved Dexcom CGM (affectionately named Thom Yorke, as I'd prefer no alarms and no surprises, please),

 I began writing Texting My Pancreas in the summer of 2010 and it's where I share my life with diabetes (and other shenanigans) - the good, the challenging, and the awkward.
 In addition to writing, I also create cartoons inspired by the commonalities shared by people with diabetes, as levity is my preferred method of dealing with all of this diabetes hullabaloo.

 In June of 2011 I started the You Can Do This Project - an ongoing collection of videos from real people living with real diabetes.
 We're sharing the tough stuff about life with this disease, and letting others know that they never have to do this alone.